PSA: Patch BlueKeep and DejaBlue Now

 Microsoft issued two of the same warnings to its users this year: patch BlueKeep and DejaBlue on your vulnerable Windows systems.
 When the first and then the second warning went largely unheeded, the National Security Agency (NSA) published a rare advisory on June 4 urging Microsoft Windows administrators to update their operating systems.
-In the words of the NSA, failing to do so could have a “devastating” and wide-ranging impact.
+An NSA warning of a critical vulnerability isn’t something to take lightly.
+In the words of the NSA, failing to update these Windows operating systems could have a “devastating” and wide-ranging impact.
 The warning grew even stronger when the Cybersecurity and Infrastructure Security Agency (CISA) issued an “update now” activity alert.

 Not that people were listening, but security researchers like Kevin Beaumont (who coined the name “BlueKeep” for this attack) and Marcus Hutchins (a.k.a.
 MalwareTech, who was responsible for stopping the WannaCry attack of 2017) also predicted a “devastating” BlueKeep exploit.
 By now you may also be able to predict what I’m going to tell you: if you haven’t patched your vulnerable systems yet, do it!

 Not sure if you are BlueKeep vulnerable?
 Unpatched versions of Windows Server 2003, Windows XP, Windows Vista, Windows 7, Windows Server 2008 and Windows Server 2008 R2 are the systems that BlueKeep targets.
 Security experts have confirmed that a BlueKeep exploit attack is currently going on.
 They estimate that there are about 700,000 Windows systems that are still vulnerable.
 And of course, they’re still urging those users to patch and update.

 What type of threats are BlueKeep and DejaBlue?